 The organ with its 47 speaking stops provides a wide palette of rich and subtle sounds, and is well-suited to the demands of choral and congregational music, as well as solo recitals.
 A review of the organ was written in 1970 by William L. Sumner and published in Musical Opinion.
 Sumner, a great authority on organs contributed over sixty articles to The Organ magazine.
 His article is reproduced with kind permission below.

 The instrument is in excellent playing form.
-The pistons are not in working order, but the majority of the stops are speaking and following the 2009 and 2012 works, the instrument has regained dimensions to its range of colours and gradations of volume.
+The pistons are not in working order, but the pipes are all speaking with one exception (**) and following the work since 2009, the instrument has regained flexibility and scale to its range of colours and gradations of volume.

 Those familiar with the specification of three and four manual Hill organs will recognize that the St Peter’s Streatham organ is a classic of its kind.
 A large specification which provides a fantastic range: from the soft string sounds of the Swell Salicional and Voix Céleste to the roaring, majestic full Swell with 16’ Double Trumpet, 8’ Cornopean, and 4’ Clarion.
 She has a pedal stop list that provides ample, but not over-the-top support to the large Great and Swell departments.
 The Choir and Solo provide a range of alternative colour and descant and fauxbourdon opportunities.